 Detroit, Michigan: the Chase family has moved into an isolated mansion far from the city.
 Renovations have begun in earnest, and taking work at the property as a handyman is troubled Arkin – an ex-con who is now walking the straight and narrow.
 Though loose ends abound in life ... namely that of large sums of money owed to his ex-wife.
 If payment of the debt is not made swiftly, his ex-wife’s creditors will soon inflict pain upon the entire family ... including Arkin’s young daughter Cindy.

 During the course of his work, Arkin becomes privy to every nook and cranny of the Chase estate, learning its stairways and floorboards intimately - including which wall-mounted piece of art hides Michael Chase’s combination safe.
-With the life of his family at stake, Arkin must make one last (final and desperate) heist to secure freedom for his family.
+With the life of his family at stake, Arkin must make one last (final and desperate) heist to secure freedom for his daughter.

 At first everything seems textbook for the robbery ... but it soon becomes evident another has targeted the family on this particular night.
 With the entire house rigged with sophisticated booby-traps engineered for maximum suffering, our would-be thief becomes an unwilling witness to his employer’s slow demise at the hands of a masked psychopath.
 Flitting from room to room in a locked house of horrors and trying desperately to save a family in the process, Arkin’s almost total anonymity now becomes his only way out.